Flamethrower: Vietnam

-The Type 74 is still being used by the Vietnamese Army.
+As of 2022, the Type 74 was still being used by the Vietnamese Army.

 French assault on Ouvéa cave (1988)

 On 22 April 1988, Kanak rebels took 36 French hostages in Ouvéa island, New Caledonia, most of them gendarms and military personnel.
 On 5 May, after weeks of fruitless negotiations, a team of gendarms and paratroopers from the French Army launched a rescue operation.
 During the assault, a rebel machine gun position was neutralized using a flamethrower.
 All hostages were eventually set free.